artisdoingstuff/Pomodoro/README.md

-# Pomodoro
-I needed something to stop myself from getting distracted so often and not focusing on something
+Created to stop myself from not working